 All financial aid students (except international students) need to reapply for financial aid each year.
 We use the CSS Profile and the FAFSA forms to determine eligibility for institutional aid.
 We use the FAFSA form to determine eligibility for federal and state aid including federal student loans, federal and state grants, and federal work-study.
 Students applying for fall term institutional aid must provide the Profile and FAFSA forms to the financial aid office by May 1.
 Students applying for aid for the spring term only must submit these two forms by December 1.
 Renewal application reminders are mailed in the spring; new applicants may notify the financial aid office that they wish to apply.
 If the Profile and FAFSA results are received after the due date there will be a reduction to the Hampshire Grant.

-Be sure to review your online financial aid account on TheHub to review the status of your aid application and check for missing documents; click on the "My Financial Aid" link; log in again; be sure the appropriate year is showing in the drop down box in the top right corner, and then click on the My Documents tab.
+Be sure to review your online financial aid account on TheHub to review the status of your aid application and check for missing documents; click on the "My Financial Aid" link; log in again; be sure the appropriate year is showing in the drop down box in the top right corner, click on the Menu icon in the upper left corner, and then click on the My Documents tab.

 Students selected for the verification process need to provide all required forms and data, including those for the verification process, before a financial aid award is determined.

 Non-custodial parents are not required to complete the Non-custodial Profile for renewal applications but may request a review of their financial situation when a significant change has occurred.
-First time financial aid applications will require the Non-custodial Profile, if applicable.
+First time financial aid applications from current students will require the Non-custodial Profile, if applicable.
 Please contact the financial aid office for details.

 Students are eligible for a student loan even if they are not receiving other assistance.
 Students not awarded but interested in a student loan must notify this office of the loan amount.
 Hampshire participates in the Federal William D. Ford Direct Loan Program.
 The FAFSA is the application for this loan program.
 Annual loan limits are $5500 for first-year students (0 - 6 successfully completed courses); $6500 for second-year (7 - 12 courses); and $7500 beginning with the third year (third year = 13 - 18 courses; fourth year = 19+ courses).
 After all of the loan paperwork is completed, the loan will be disbursed to your student account.
 First-time borrowers are required to participate in the entrance counseling session and sign a master promissory note before their loans can be disbursed.
 Students are also required to participate in an exit counseling session when leaving Hampshire.
 Student rights, responsibilities, and obligations will be explained during both entrance and exit sessions.
 Hampshire College adheres to a strict Code of Conduct related to student loans.